CMS has solutions to help your industry perform

 Is your tubular air heater (TAH) quietly causing you problems and leading to hidden costs?
 When TAH degradation begins, failure is not a linear process.
 The failure process can quickly accelerate while the unit is online causing a severe impact to boiler performance.

 CMS has developed a suite of tools and services to evaluate the operational performance of your boiler and air heater systems.
 These tools are designed to work in conjunction with CMS Inspections to evaluate the impacts of current TAH problems and opportunities for improvement based on proposed repairs or replacement.
-For more information on our evaluation process, please refer to our Process Heating Article reproduced in our blog post here.

 CMS Performance Services prepares customized performance evaluations to meet the needs of the customer.
 Our suite of tools can help to justify the cost of repairs, provide technical calculations to support grant proposals, evaluate the impacts of tube configuration changes, or almost any other air heater performance related issue.